Jschmuckler/image-crusher/README.md

 ## Configuration

+### Image Settings
-The default thumbnail height is set to 256 pixels.
-You can modify this by changing the `THUMBNAIL_HEIGHT` variable in `src/CompressionUtils.py`.
+The default thumbnail height is set to 512 pixels.
+You can modify this by changing the `THUMBNAIL_HEIGHT` variable in `src/constants.py` or passing the `--height` parameter when running bulk processing.

+### Video Settings
+Videos are processed with different quality settings based on size:
+- Small videos (< 1GB): Higher quality (CRF 25), 720p resolution, 96kbps audio
+- Medium videos (1-5GB): Medium quality (CRF 28), 720p resolution, 64kbps audio
+- Large videos (> 5GB): Lower quality (CRF 30), 480p resolution, 32kbps audio

+You can choose between two output formats:
+- MPEG-TS (.ts): Uses H.264 encoding with AAC audio.
+Better compatibility and streaming performance.
+- WebM: Uses VP9 encoding with Opus audio.
+Better compression but less compatibility.

+MPEG-TS is the default format and is recommended for most use cases as it provides:
+- Better compatibility across devices and browsers
+- Improved streaming performance
+- Good compression-to-quality ratio with H.264
+- More reliable seeking within videos

+These settings can be adjusted in `src/constants.py`.

 ## Bulk Processing